Countdown to Christmas 2019

 Make yourselves at home in your Christmas hideaway with TV entertainment packages such as Sky Sports and Movies; indoor and outdoor hot tubs and other luxury spa facilities; libraries filled with local guides and good reads; head out onto your private estate and gardens with a glass port and warm mince pie to drink in the stunning Lake District views and muffled calm of the snowy-white landscape.

-Sounds of laughter and cheer spill out from the games rooms, complete with pool tables, computer consoles, board games, lounge areas and bars, as our Lakelovers Gold Christmas story unfurls.
+Sounds of laughter and cheer spill out from the games rooms, complete with pool tables, computer consoles, board games, lounge areas and bars, as our Lakelovers Gold Christmas story is told.

 Once you are settled, the festive story continues as you explore in and around your luxury Christmas accommodation.
-After retreating to bedroom suites, guests pour out sparkling and glowing with Christmas cheer as a Champagne Afternoon Tea at a lakeside country residence awaits.
+After retreating to bedroom suites, guests pour outdoors.
+Everyone is sparkling and glowing with Christmas cheer as a Champagne Afternoon Tea at a lakeside country residence awaits.

 Bowness calls to guests looking for last-minute Christmas shopping, where there’s an enticing spread of boutique shopping spaced between artisan coffee houses, champagne bars and traditional pubs for a relaxed Christmas shopping experience.
 Bowness is a small and compact town with a delightful Victorian Promenade walk along the shore of Lake Windermere, where the reflections are mesmerising on a still winter’s day.